porthiago/cult-algorithm-suggestion-app/README.md

-# Cultural Contents Database
+# Cultural Contents Algorithm
-- An api dealing with a postgres database, created to manage my own cultural or entertainment interests.
+- An app with a api dealing with a postgres database created to manage my own cultural or entertainment interests.